wendyverdonk93/docs/content/integrations/pwa/vue-storefront/manual.md

 ### 2. Congratulations

 You have installed and configured the plugin successfully.
-If you have any questions regarding the plugin, feel free to email our Integration Team at <integration@multisafepay.com>
+If you have any questions regarding the plugin, email our Integration Team at <integration@multisafepay.com>